 Deserialize Without the Training Wheels

 Pretty easy when all the type information is included with the JSON data.
-Now let's look at the more difficult case of how we might reconstitute something missing type info.
+Now let's look at the more difficult case of how we might reconstitute something that is missing type info.

 Let's exclude the class attribute from our json like so: